 What was the problem?CAPIM were commissioned by Western Water, in conjunction with Smart Water as a Carlton Connect initiative, to investigate whether the discharge from the Gisborne Recycled Water Plant (RWP) was impairing aquatic ecosystems within Jacksons Creek.

 How did CAPIM address it?Using a weight of evidence approach, we were able to identify various sources of pollution and key stressors in the catchment and link these to biological impacts such as increased toxicity and rates of deformities, elevated detoxification responses and changes in survival, reproduction and development in various taxa.
-Stressors were assessed relative to beneficial (i.e. maintenance of environmental flows) and harmful (i.e. introduction of pollutants) impacts from the recycled water discharges.
+Stressors were assessed considering the beneficial impacts (i.e. maintenance of environmental flows) and the harmful impacts (i.e. introduction of pollutants) of the recycled water discharges.

 This study was funded through Smartwater, Western Water and the University of Melbourne, through the Carlton Connect Initiative.
 For more information on this study, please contact Dr Kathryn Hassell firstname.lastname@example.org.